-Under federal law, charter schools must be equally accessible to all students in the school district.
 Charter schools may not discriminate on the basis of sex, race, religion, national origin, ancestry, pregnancy, marital or parental status, sexual orientation, or physical, mental, emotional, or learning disability.
-In addition, the charter must clearly describe how the school will achieve a racial and ethnic balance that reflects the balance in the school district as a whole.
+In addition, Wisconsin's law requires the charter contract to describe how the school will achieve a racial and ethnic balance that reflects the balance in the school district as a whole.